samverh/Rooster/README.md

 ```
 python main.py
 ```
 The script will prompt the used for input regarding the used optimization technique, amount of iterations and amount of runs.
+The recommended amount of iterations for hillclimber is 1000.
+For simulated annealing, 20000 iterations are recommended (4000 for sigmoidal type).

 By opening rooster.html, you can investigate the created schedule on a visual level.